Get in touch with us

 PosiTest AT-A, PosiTest AT-M

-Adhesion testers such as the PosiTest AT measure the force required to peel an area of coating of a specific diameter from the substrate.
-This measured peel force provides a direct indication of the strength of the bond between the coating and the substrate.
-By eliminating sources of variation in peel, such as unintentional loss of adhesion between the adhesive and poorly prepared dollies, adhesion test results become even more meaningful and predictable.
+Adhesion testers, such as the PosiTest AT, determine the force required to detach a defined area of coating with a specific diameter from its substrate.
+This measurement directly reflects the bond strength between the coating and the substrate.
+By addressing factors that could introduce variability, such as inadequate adhesion between adhesives and poorly prepared dollies, the test results become more reliable and consistent.

-The main components of an adhesion tester are the pressure pump, the pressure measuring device (manometer) and the actuator.
-During operation, the flat side of a test specimen (dolly) is glued to the coating under test.
-After the adhesive has cured, a coupling piece of the actuator is attached to the dolly.
-Activating the pressure pump slowly increases the pressure on the actuator in the system.
-When the pressure on the actuator becomes greater than the adhesion strength between the coating and the substrate, separation (tear-off) occurs and the actuator-dolly unit lifts the coating off the substrate (see Figure 1).
-The maximum pressure reading on the device's manometer directly indicates the pressure at which the pull-off occurred.
+The key components of an adhesion tester include a pressure pump, a pressure measuring device (manometer), and an actuator.
+During testing, the flat surface of a test specimen (dolly) is adhered to the coating being evaluated.
+Once the adhesive has fully cured, the actuator's coupling piece is secured to the dolly.
+Gradual activation of the pressure pump increases the pressure within the system.
+When the applied pressure exceeds the adhesion strength between the coating and the substrate, detachment occurs, and the actuator-dolly assembly separates the coating from the substrate (see Figure 1).
+The maximum pressure indicated on the device's manometer corresponds directly to the pressure at which the pull-off occurred.

 Figure 1: Cross-section of the PosiTest AT actuator